 On October 29, 2019, Wataynikaneyap Power announced it achieved financial close of its debt financing and issued Notice to Proceed to Valard for construction of the Project.
 Equity and project financing are now in place to fund a total project cost of up to C$1.9 billion.
 The debt financing was comprised of a C$1.34 billion loan from the Ontario government and a C$680 million loan from a syndicate of five Canadian Schedule I banks.
 The Project is targeted for completion by the end of 2023.
 Further details on the financial close can be found on Wataynikaneyap Power’s website and at news.ontario.ca.

-Further information on the project can be found on Wataynikaneyap Power’s website.
+Further information on the project can be also be found on Wataynikaneyap Power’s website.

 Torys is acting as project counsel with a team that includes Valerie Helbronner, Adam Banack, Henry Ren, Marshall Rossiter and Claire Chapman (projects), Charles Keizer, Jonathan Myers and Tim Pavlov (energy regulatory), Valerie Helbronner, Jonathan Weisz, Simon Williams, Jacob Weinstock and Erin Shin (financing), Dennis Mahony and Tyson Dyck (environmental) and Andy Gibbons (real estate).

 A Torys team, led by Valerie Helbronner and Krista Hill, also advised Wataynikaneyap Power at the outset of the project on the selection of a transmission partner, as well as the negotiation of the resulting partnership arrangements with FortisOntario Inc.